nrfconnect/sdk-nrf/doc/nrf/protocols/bt_mesh/dfu_over_bt_mesh.rst

 Depending on the :c:enum:`bt_mesh_dfu_effect` value received from the Target nodes after the DFU transfer is started, the following cases are possible:

 * If the image effect for a particular Target node is :c:enum:`BT_MESH_DFU_EFFECT_UNPROV`, the Firmware Distribution Server doesn't expect any reply from that Target node.
-  If the Distributor doesn't receive any reply, it will the request several times.
+  If the Distributor doesn't receive any reply, it will repeat the request several times.
   If the Distributor eventually receives a reply, the DFU for this particular Target node is considered unsuccessful.
   Otherwise, the DFU is considered successful.
 * In all other cases, the Distributor expects a reply from the Target node with the firmware ID equal to the firmware ID of the transferred image.